PipedreamHQ/workflow-builder-connect/README.md

 **What happens during deployment:**

 - **Automatic Database Setup**: A Neon Postgres database is automatically created and connected to your project
-- **Environment Configuration**: You'll be prompted to provide required environment variables (Better Auth credentials and AI Gateway API key)
+- **Environment Configuration**: You'll be prompted to provide required environment variables (Better Auth credentials, AI Gateway API key, and Pipedream Credentials)
 - **Ready to Use**: After deployment, you can start building workflows immediately

 ## What's Included

 - **Visual Workflow Builder** - Drag-and-drop interface powered by React Flow
 - **Workflow DevKit Integration** - Built on top of Workflow DevKit for powerful execution capabilities
-- **Real Integrations** - Connect to Resend (emails), Linear (tickets), Slack, PostgreSQL, and external APIs
+- **More than 3,000 Integrations** - Powered by Pipedream Connect, your users can easily and securely connect to Linear, Slack, Notion, production databases, and many more external APIs
 - **Code Generation** - Convert workflows to executable TypeScript with `"use workflow"` directive
 - **Execution Tracking** - Monitor workflow runs with detailed logs
 - **Authentication** - Secure user authentication with Better Auth